shamanec/ios-appium-docker/README.md

 ## Clone the project

+## Help

+1. Execute **./services.sh -h** or **./services.sh** without arguments to see the help section of the main script.
+2. The main starting point of the script is the **control** argument which presents a selection of all available options.

 ## Install project usage dependencies - currently Docker and unzip

 1. Execute **./services.sh control** and select option **5) Setup dependencies**